-If the record length of the shortest variable-length record is less than the highest position tested in Record Identifi- cation, then a blank cannot be used as a means of identifying a record in those positions that exceed the length of the minimum record.
+If the record length of the shortest variable-length record is less than the highest position tested in Record Identification, a blank cannot be used as a means of identifying a record in those positions that exceed the length of the minimum record.
 This is illustrated in the following example.